TWIG Filters

 {% set dataBlocks = data.dataBlocks|oro_sort_by %}

-• property - The path of the property by which the array should be sorted.
-It can be just the property name or any valid expression supported by Symfony PropertyAccess Component.
-The default value of this option is priority.
+• property – The property to sort by.
+Can be a simple property name or any valid expression supported by Symfony PropertyAccess Component.
+Default is priority.

-• sorting-type - The sorting type.
-You can use number, string or string-case.
-The string-case means that case-insensitive string comparison should be used.
-The default value of this option is number.
+• sorting-type – The sorting type.
+Can be number, string, or string-case. string-case performs a case-insensitive string comparison.
+Default is number.

-The following example shows how you can sort array by name property using case-insensitive comparison:
+Example: Sorting an array by the name property using case-insensitive comparison:

 {% set items = items|oro_sort_by({'property': 'name', 'sorting-type': 'string-case'}) %}